softworkz/embyuserwiki/Connectivity.md

 ![](images/server/connectivity4.png)

 If this still does not work, then most likely the firewall on the server machine is not allowing access.
+Below are a list of troubleshooting steps that can be taken to resolve this.

+### Open TCP Port 8096 on your server's firewall

+If running Windows, most likely you'll need to configure Windows Firewall.
+See [How to open a port in Windows Firewall](http://www.dummies.com/how-to/content/how-to-open-a-port-in-the-windows-7-firewall.html).

+If you're using third party firewall software, you'll need to follow it's instructions to open the port.